 - Purchasing a used vehicle (varies: 5000-15,000 USD for car; 1500 USD for a motorbike)

 - Unexpected expenses: 15,000 baht

 - Set-up costs for home: 30,000 baht (to purchase specific things you would like for your home; this varies based on the house that is rented, how much furniture you need, if you need to purchase an a/c).
 Include purchasing an air purifier for about 5,000-15,000 baht/room.

-- Medical insurance: 2021-due to CoVID-19 regulations for entering the country--each person must have insurance that "covers CoVID-19 up to 100,000 USD".
-Please carry appropriate medical insurance for living in Thailand and for being in your home country.
+- Medical insurance: Please carry appropriate medical insurance for living in Thailand and for being in your home country.
+Please ask about current rules in Thailand regarding insurance due to covid.

 - Visa cost: Volunteers pay the cost of the visa and visa renewals.
 CRICS pays for work permits.
 Approximate cost per year per visa: $80 paid in country of origin plus 1900 baht for annual renewals.
 See Visa Costs for more details.